 Don’t borrow more than you can realistically repay

 This is a good rule of thumb: don’t borrow more than your starting annual salary.
 Research potential careers, the field you’re planning to go for and their salaries, use that data to set an amount that you’re planning to borrow.
 Borrowing more than what you expect to earn in the future will result in paying off more debt for many years.
 Essentially, don’t borrow more than you will be able to pay off.

-Education loans should not be taken casually.
+Education loans, whether in your home country or an overseas education loan should not be taken casually.
 Getting to know everything about them sooner rather than later can help you plan better for borrowing and repaying.
-Fortunately, you can reach out to UniCreds as they provide plenty of student loan help regarding everything you need.
+Fortunately, you can reach out to UniCreds as they provide plenty of student loan, overseas education loan and more help regarding everything you need